JenMarks/jenmarks.github.io/_includes/projects_markdown/robo_therapist.md

 To showcase the model's functionality, we provided the following input:
 > I have so many issues to address I have a history of sexual abuse I’m a breast cancer survivor and I am a lifetime
 > insomniac I have a long history of depression and I’m beginning to have anxiety I have low self esteem but I’ve been
 > happily married for almost 35 years  I’ve never had counseling about any of this.
-Do I have too many issues to address in counseling."
+Do I have too many issues to address in counseling.

 We instructed the model to produce 3 highly probable responses.
 The generated responses are outlined below: